ilievski97/AppAndServerForCarRenting/README.md

 # AppAndServerForCarRenting
 Ionic and nodejs

-app: Fast prototype from an ionic start up template
+Fast prototype from an ionic start up template and a nodejs server
-server: nodejs server from scratch
-database: lokijs

 Added app features:
 1. User can edit his profile photo,email,password,address